 At BBold, we have worked with countless professionals working within prestigious companies in the market and from there we got to learn a lot about their working conditions.
 It is hard to say that many companies are able to keep up the standards of their names and what they claim as their values, vision, and mission.
 We have had many stories from our clients, telling us about their experiences on how their great excitement did not take long to turn over and break their expectations.

 Sometimes, red flags can appear at the very beginning where our intuition is trying to alert us but unfortunately most of the time we shut it down as we refuse to see the situation as it is.

-Culture of cronyism: It is the one of the common biases that exists in the workplace called - Affinity Bias, that consist of hiring and only promoting people. who are from the friend pools or people sharing the same characteristics - bypassing high performers.
+It is one of the common biases that exist in the workplace called - Affinity Bias, which consists of hiring and only promoting people. who is from the friend pools or people sharing the same characteristics - bypassing high performers.

-I know you are all depressed after reading all these negatives but let me reassure you that we are also observing a great push toward creating a more diverse and inclusive workplace where leaders are trained to lead differently, using their emotions, empathy and vulnerability to better interact with their team members and create a trustworthy relation with them.
+I know you are all depressed after reading all these negatives but let me reassure you that we are also observing a great push toward creating a more diverse and inclusive workplace where leaders are trained to lead differently, using their emotions, empathy, and vulnerability to better interact with their team members and create a trustworthy relationship with them.

-When we accept to stay in a toxic environment it's either because: we think that we don’t have another choice, we have low self esteem or we have lack of confidence.
-So, in this case we are here to help get out of this situation.
+When we accept to stay in a toxic environment it's either because we think that we don’t have another choice, we have low self-esteem or we have a lack of confidence.
+So, in this case, we are here to help get out of this situation.

 If you find yourself in this toxic environment and don’t know how to work your way out of it, you can contact us for a free call to discuss your situation and how we can help you get out of it.
 Contact us at firstname.lastname@example.org